 Tattooing was carried out at home and in the trenches.
 It was a marker of patriotism for those serving abroad, and a reminder for the wives and mothers left at home.
 After the Armistice, tattoo shops bustled with customers looking to memorialise great moments of personal loss.

 Tattooing became quicker and easier following the popularisation of electric tattoo machines.
-Although it fell from favour amond the moneyed classes, tattooing survived as a commercial practice as it moved into wider fashion in the interwar period.
+Although it fell from favour among the moneyed classes, tattooing survived as a commercial practice as it moved into wider fashion in the interwar period.

 In the roaring twenties, tattooists began to decorate the scandalously revealed skin of young flapper girls.
 They also turned their talents to creating permanent makeup, rouging cheeks and lining lips with exclusive visitors to upscale London salons.